vitorleal/ticketvr-android/README.md

 #Ticketvr for Android ![Tickte-Endered Idiots](http://img.shields.io/badge/ticket/endered-idiots-red.svg)

-###This app was shutdown by Ticket, becouse they cant build an app for their service and don't want anyone to do it in just 4 days.
+###This app was shutdown by Ticket, because they can't build an app for their service and don't want anyone to do it in just 4 days.

 #Visit the website